 Benefits of a Wedding Program

-While wedding programs are not required, they are a helpful (and sometimes necessary) piece of wedding stationery.
-Wedding programs are extremely helpful if...
+While wedding programs are not required, they are a useful (and sometimes necessary) piece of wedding stationery.
+Wedding programs are extremely helpful if:

-You are having a large wedding, where guests are unlikely to know the bridal party
+- You are having a large wedding, including guests who are unlikely to know the bridal party.

 Elements of a Wedding Program